Jharkhand's Karmatand block named as Ishwar Chandra Vidyasagar | Devdiscourse

-The Jharkhand government on Thursday named Jamtara districts Karmatand block as Ishwar Chandra Vidyasagar block as a mark of respect to the great social reformer on his birth anniversary.
-Saluting Vidyasagar on his birth anniversary, Das called upon the society, especially the youth, to take inspiration from the great figure.
+The Jharkhand government on Thursday named Jamtara districts Karmatand block as Ishwar Chandra Vidyasagar block as a mark of respect on the birth anniversary of the great social reformer.
+Saluting Vidyasagar on his birth anniversary, Das called upon the society, especially the youth, to take inspiration from the great inspirational figure.

 Vidyasagar spent 18-years of his life at Karmatand.
-He not only lived with santhals but tried to up lift their social stature.
-He started the first formal school for santhal girls.
+He not only lived with santhals at Karmatand but tried to uplift their social structure.
+He started the first formal school for Santhal girls.
 He opened a free Homeopathy clinic to provide some medical care to these unprivileged tribal people.

 Ishwar Chandra Vidyasagar was a Bengali polymath and a key figure of the Bengal Renaissance.
-He was a philosopher, educator, writer, translator, printer, publisher, entrepreneur, reformer and philanthropist..
+He was a philosopher, academic educator, writer, translator, printer, publisher, entrepreneur, reformer and philanthropist.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)